Commodities

 For this reason, it is not usually profitable to buy the commodity itself, unless you actually intend to take delivery and use it for your business.
 You can buy gold, for instance, and hold it indefinitely, and while the price may climb for a while, it is sure to fall back again, although it will trend upward with inflation.
 Furthermore, actually holding the commodity makes it more difficult to sell it for profit.

-An investment in commodities does not pay interest or dividends, unless you invest in a commodity company that pays dividends, but then the value of your investment will depend more on the profitability of the company than the commodity, which can be affected by the effectiveness of its management, its proficiency in conducting its business, and its ability to minimize expenses.
+An investment in commodities does not pay interest or dividends, unless you invest in a commodity company that pays dividends, but then the value of your investment depends more on the profitability of the company than on the commodity, which can be affected by the effectiveness of its management, its proficiency in conducting its business, and its ability to minimize expenses.
 The company can also be subjected to extensive geopolitical and currency risks if it operates in multiple countries, especially third-world countries, as many commodity companies do.

 Trading and market timing are necessary to make significant profits from commodities, and the best financial instrument for trading commodities is futures.
 Futures contracts are standardized forward contracts traded on several organized exchanges that stipulate the amount of the commodity, delivery price, and delivery date.
 The futures contract expires on the delivery date.